pypsa-meets-earth/pypsa-earth/doc/short_tutorial.rst

     import pypsa
     network = pypsa.Network("results/networks/elec_s_6_ec_lcopt_Co2L-4H.nc")

+The video below shows how to analyse solved PyPSA-Eur networks in Jupyter Notebooks.
+Fabian Neumann did a great job explaining the basics of PyPSA and how to use it for analysis.

+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/mAwhQnNRIvs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-We prepared an example notebook of how you could explore the above generated tutorial network in `sample-network-analysis.ipynb`.
+We also prepared an example notebook such that you can explore the tutorial network yourself.
-You can find the notebook in our `notebooks repository <https://github.com/pypsa-meets-earth/documentation/tree/main/notebooks>`_.
-For further inspiration how how to explore networks and also revealing the capabilities of PYPSA you may want to see the `examples section in the PyPSA framework documentation <https://pypsa.readthedocs.io/en/latest/examples-basic.html>`_.
+Just open in our `notebooks repository <https://github.com/pypsa-meets-earth/documentation/tree/main/notebooks>`_ the file `sample-network-analysis.ipynb`.
+For further inspiration on what you can analyse and do with PyPSA, you can explore the `examples section in the PyPSA framework documentation <https://pypsa.readthedocs.io/en/latest/examples-basic.html>`_.

 After playing with the tutorial model and before playing with different fucntions, it's important to clean-up data in your model folder before to proceed further to avoid data conflicts.